 Fear of Failure and Judgment

 Fear of failure and low self-esteem cause many to avoid tasks.
 Imposter syndrome makes employees feel overwhelmed and lowers confidence.
 Seeking feedback and guidance from mental health professionals or supervisors can reduce negative emotions and tackle procrastination.
+Developing self-control is also essential for managing workplace distractions, as it helps employees resist procrastination triggers and maintain focus on their tasks.

 Understanding and dealing with these fears is key to staying confident at work and being productive.